jeonghanlee/epicsarchiverap-env/README.md

 Configuration Environment for [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) for [the Advanced Light Source Upgrade (ALS-U) Project](https://als.lbl.gov/als-u/overview/) at [Lawrence Berkeley National Laboratory](https://lbl.gov).

-The source of EPICS Archiver Appliance IS NOT the community version, even if I will try to sync them as close as possible.
-The main difference is that the repository uses MAVEN as the building environment.
+The source of EPICS Archiver Appliance **IS** the community version, however the building method **IS NOT** the same as the community versioin.
+Of course, there are a few code difference one might see.
+Nevertheless, I would like to keep the minimum changes.
+The main difference is that the repository uses **MAVEN** as the building environment.

 ## Debian 12